-During the first half of the autumn term we hold a year 7 parent/carer welcome evening including Mass in our local church.
-We also hold a Year 7 Parent/carer meeting for parents/carers to receive detailed information about their daughter's curriculum and how they can support their daughters.
+During the first half of the autumn term we hold a year 7 parent/carer welcome Mass in our local church.
+We also hold a Year 7 parent/carer meeting for parents/carers to receive detailed information about their daughter's curriculum and how they can support their daughters.

-Students who arrive part way through the school year are assessed on entry.
+All students are assessed on entry to St. Anne's including those who arrive part way through the school year.
 This gives an early indicator of any special educational needs.
 Buddies are allocated to them from their tutor group to help them settle in.